Inmates used coded messages to get drugs inside Clark County Jail, investigation finds

-CLARK COUNTY, Ind. — A man accused of using coded messages to smuggle narcotics to inmates in the Clark County Jail is now wanted by police.
-The Sheriff's Office released the details of the investigation on Thursday.
-Police have also issued at least 10 warrants to inmates in the jail.
+CLARK COUNTY, Ind. — Ten players are accused of using coded messages to smuggle narcotics into the Clark County Jail have been caught before their plan paid off.

 MORE FROM WHAS11: